Grant Haskin: Early political career – 1998 to 2009

-The MPG survived until January 2007 when the DA Mayor expelled the African Muslim Party for colluding with the ANC behind the MPG's back.
+The MPG survived until January 2007 when the DA mayor expelled the African Muslim Party for colluding with the ANC behind the MPG's back.
 In so doing, the MPG lost its slim majority of one seat.
-That same day however, Grant convened an ACDP meeting resulting in the ACDP offering its post of Executive Deputy Mayor to the Independent Democrats (ID) if they joined the MPG.
+That same day however, Grant convened an ACDP meeting resulting in the ACDP offering its post of executive deputy mayor to the Independent Democrats (ID) if they joined the MPG.
 This move brought stability to the MPG which now had a more comfortable majority of 122 out of 210 council seats.

 In March 2007, the ACDP redeployed Grant to the City of Cape Town to take up the ACDP's seat on the Mayoral Committee as political head of Parks, Amenities and Sport.

-After the 'walk-over window period' in September 2007 and the ensuing negotiation process with the DA on the ACDP's claim to regain the Executive Deputy Mayors seat, Grant was elected Executive Deputy Mayor of Cape Town. until the 2009 elections.
+After the 'walk-over window period' in September 2007 and the ensuing negotiation process with the DA on the ACDP's claim to regain the executive deputy mayor's seat, Grant was elected executive deputy mayor of Cape Town. until the 2009 elections.

-He served as acting Executive Mayor of Cape Town for a brief period after Mayor Helen Zille was elected Premier-elect of the Western Cape.
+He served as acting executive mayor of Cape Town for a brief period after Mayor Helen Zille was elected premier-elect of the Western Cape.
 Their success also prompted the DA to ditch its coalition partners including the ACDP, who had helped them become the City government in the first place.
-During his term as Executive Deputy Mayor of Cape Town, he was political head of the City's policies and programmes on, inter alia, substance abuse, street people, orphans and vulnerable children (OVC), and international relations, opening South Africa's first municipal-run Outpatient Treatment Centres for substance abuse, and another South African first being a municipal-run toll-free referral helpline for substance abuse.
+During his term as executive deputy mayor of Cape Town, he was political head of the City's policies and programmes on, inter alia, substance abuse, street people, orphans and vulnerable children (OVC), and international relations, opening South Africa's first municipal-run Outpatient Treatment Centres for substance abuse, and another South African first being a municipal-run toll-free referral helpline for substance abuse.
 He also chaired the City's 2010 Steering Committee tasked with preparing Cape Town to be a Host City for the 2010 Fifa World Cup.

-His term as Executive Deputy Mayor ended abruptly on 27 May 2009 when the Democratic Alliance ended its 5-year contractual agreement with the ACDP prematurely, because they wished to have one of their own members holding his post so that they (quote) 'could be as effective as possible, politically'.
+His term as executive deputy mayor ended abruptly on 27 May 2009 when the Democratic Alliance ended its 5-year contractual agreement with the ACDP prematurely, because they wished to have one of their own members holding his post so that they (quote) 'could be as effective as possible, politically'.
 But while this was their stated reason, they then attempted to blame the ACDP, citing 'breaches of trust', which was thoroughly refuted by the ACDP and withdrawing from coalition with the DA in all municipalities.
 Ultimately, the DA confirmed their axing of the ACDP was a political decision taken to ensure further DA growth.